swastikmaiti/Fine-tuning-BART/README.md

 # Finetuing BART for Text2Text Generation

-In this work we will be fine tuning `BART-LARGE`
+# Introduction

+In this work we finetune `BART-LARGE` on text2sql dataset to generate SQL for user query.
+Fine Tuning is a cost-efficient way of preparing a model for specialized tasks.
+Fine-tuning reduces required training time and the model learns even with a small dataset.

 <img src="https://github.com/swastikmaiti/SwastikM-bart-large-nl2sql/blob/023cf97b5ab5e437d7438abea8d99732531895a7/bart-nl2sql.png" height='400' width='400'>